Police Officer Recruiting

 Step 1 - Application for Employment

-Resumes will not be accepted in-lieu of an application.
+Resumes will not be accepted by email, in person, by mail, or any other delivery method in-lieu of online submission.
 False or misleading information will result in immediate disqualification from the process.

 Step 2 - Physical Agility Test